Mountains and Lakes in Japan

 And the outer rim about 18 to 25 km across surrounds the caldera.

-In the large crater, there are some sight seeing spots.
+In the large crater, there are some sightseeing spots.

-Sakurajima (桜島, 1,117 m, Kagoshima Pref.) is an active volcano, and it stands just in front of central Kagoshima city.
+It stands just in front of central Kagoshima city.

 It often erupts and volcanic ash falls on the city sometimes.